Corryong's 150 Year Timeline

 After being refused a publican’s license on the Upper Thowgla Diggings, Sarah King removed her slab accommodation house from Upper Thowlga Creek and re-erected it on the site of the present-day Courthouse Hotel.

 While it was being re-erected the structure was expanded to 11 rooms.
-She then successfully reapplied for a publican’s license on this new site.
-Thereby opening Corryong’s second hotel.
+She then successfully reapplied for a publican’s license on this new site, thereby opening Corryong’s second hotel.

 The store, constructed of brick, was opened on the 26th July 1883 and for several years Donaldson’s Store also acted as Corryong’s first official Post Office.